 EYFS Year 1 and Year 2 Year 3 and Year 4 Plants Understand that plants including trees are alive and that we should respect them where they grow.
 To know that plants can be harmful and should not put any parts of them in our mouth whilst at school and wash our hands when we come in from exploring.
 Explain that plants need water and sunshine to live and grow.
 Plant a seed and observe it growing.
 Explain what happens to some trees in the Autumn and Winter and notice that not all trees lose their leaves.
 Name some wild plants and garden plants and identify them in the school grounds.
 Identify evergreen trees and deciduous trees and say what is different.
 Draw and label a diagram to show the main parts of a flowering plant or tree.
 Plant a seed and watch it growing and make observations and measurements.
 Explain what conditions are needed for a seed and plant to grow.
 Observe the differences between deciduous and evergreen trees in the Autumn and Winter.
-Find examples of seeds from plants and trees in the school grounds.
-Identify and explain the functions of different parts of flowering plants.
+Find examples of seeds from plants and trees in the school grounds. different parts of flowering plants.
 Explain how pollination works.
 Give examples of different methods of seed dispersal and find examples in the school grounds.
 Explore the requirements for plants to grow and conduct a simple experiment to test this recording data.
 Observe a demonstration of water transportation in a plant and explain the process.
-Observe a variety of habitats in the school grounds and explore the types of plants found there and relate them to their needs and the food chains of mini-beasts and animals.
-Animals including humans To know that many baby animals are born in the Spring and that some animals hibernate in the Autumn and Winter.
+Observe a variety of habitats in the school grounds and explore the types of plants found there and relate them to their needs and the food chains of Animals including humans To know that many baby animals are born in the Spring and that some animals hibernate in the Autumn and Winter.
 Name most parts of the body and the 5 senses.
-Name some types of fruit and vegetables and know that they are Identify a variety of common animals and explain which category they are classified in.
+Identify a variety of common animals and explain which category they are classified in.
 Give an example of each type of an animal categorised by their diet.
-Explain how the structures of some animals vary with reference to how and where they live.
-Identify and label main skeleton and muscle groups in humans and compare with animal structures.
+Explain how the structures of some Identify and label main skeleton and muscle groups in humans and compare with animal structures.
 Explain why eating healthily is important and give some examples of healthy meal choices.
-Compare and contrast animals with and without backbones.